 Children depend on the adults in their lives to teach them how to follow healthy habits.
 This guidance is vital when weight gain is a concern and weight management is necessary.
-Dr. Paul Irra and Dr. Katarina Ondrejicka at Naples Pediatrics in Naples, Florida, are here to help parents and their children who have gained weight.
+Dr. Paul Irra at Naples Pediatrics in Naples, Florida, is here to help parents and their children who have gained weight.
 Please contact us to learn how we will work with you to develop a gentle and compassionate weight management plan that’s specially designed for your child and developed to work for your family.

 When children and teens are overweight, it’s tempting to think that they’re young and they have plenty of time to lose weight.
 However, even at a young age, being overweight affects their health, causing changes in their metabolism and body that increase their risk of developing serious health problems.